Vidkun Quisling: Religious and philosophical views

-Quisling was interested in science, eastern religions and metaphysics, eventually building up a library that included the works of Spinoza, Kant, Hegel and Schopenhauer.
+Quisling was interested in science, eastern religions and metaphysics, eventually building up a library that included the works of Spinoza, Kant, Hegel, and Schopenhauer.
 He kept up with developments in the realm of quantum physics, but did not keep up with more current philosophical ideas.
-He blended philosophy and science into what he called Universism, or Universalism, which was a unified explanation of everything.
+He blended philosophy and science into what he called "Universism" (or "Universalism"), which was a unified explanation of everything.
 His original writings stretched to a claimed two thousand pages.
-He rejected the basic teachings of orthodox Christianity and established a new theory of life, which he called Universism, a term borrowed from a textbook which Jan Jakob Maria de Groot had written on Chinese philosophy.
-De Groot's book argued that Taoism, Confucianism and Buddhism were all part of a world religion that De Groot called Universism.
-Quisling described how his philosophy "... followed from the universal theory of relativity, of which the specific and general theories of relativity are special instances."
+He rejected the basic teachings of orthodox Christianity, and established Universism into a new theory of life; a term borrowed from a textbook which Jan Jakob Maria de Groot had written on Chinese philosophy.
+De Groot's book argued that Taoism, Confucianism, and Buddhism were all part of a world religion that De Groot called Universism.
+Quisling described how his philosophy "followed from the universal theory of relativity, of which the specific and general theories of relativity are special instances."

 His magnum opus was divided into four parts: an introduction, a description of mankind's apparent progression from individual to increasing complex consciousnesses, a section on his tenets of morality and law, and a final section on science, art, politics, history, race and religion.
 The conclusion was to be titled The World's Organic Classification and Organisation, but the work remained unfinished.
 Generally, Quisling worked on it infrequently during his time in politics.
 The biographer Hans Fredrik Dahl describes this as "fortunate" since Quisling would "never have won recognition" as a philosopher.

-During his trial and particularly after being sentenced, Quisling became interested once more in Universism.
+During his trial, and particularly after being sentenced, Quisling became interested once more in Universism.
 He saw the events of the war as part of the move towards the establishment of God's kingdom on earth and justified his actions in those terms.
-During the first week of October, he wrote a fifty-page document titled Universistic Aphorisms, which represented "...an almost ecstatic revelation of truth and the light to come, which bore the mark of nothing less than a prophet."
+During the first week of October, he wrote a fifty-page document titled Universistic Aphorisms, which represented "an almost ecstatic revelation of truth and the light to come, which bore the mark of nothing less than a prophet."
 The document was also notable for its attack on the materialism of Nazism.
 In addition, he simultaneously worked on a sermon, Eternal Justice, which reiterated his key beliefs, including reincarnation.

 In popular culture

-Quisling was portrayed by Gard B. Eidsvold in the 2024 Norwegian film Quisling: The Final Days which dramatized the arrest, trial and execution of the Nazi collaborator.
+Quisling was portrayed by Gard B. Eidsvold in the 2024 Norwegian film Quisling: The Final Days which dramatises the arrest, trial, and execution of the Nazi collaborator.
 The film was well received by critics.